Home » Metabolism » Metabolic Health » Obesity Prevention

 Fast Food and Obesity

-• White adults who consume fast food at least two times each week will increase their risk for obesity by 50 percent or more.
+• White adults who consume fast food at least two times each week will increase their risk for obesity by 50 or more.

 • As with children, adults who eat the largest amounts of fast food are often neglecting important parts of a balanced diet.